Moonipur/VisDOm/README.md

 # Visualization of Omics Data (VOD)

-  Suite-packages of python script for visualizing omics data.
+  Suite-packages for visualizing omics data.

   **Currently, our packages is developing and only volcano plots and heatmaps are available.